Euclid preparation. XXXIV. The effect of linear redshift-space distortions in photometric galaxy clustering and its cross-correlation with cosmic shear: Introduction

-Such various contributions can be significant at very large scales, which we define as those corresponding to a wavenumber smaller than that at which peaks the matter power spectrum at the matter-radiation equality scale.
-Such scales are effectively within reach of wide surveys such as \Euclid, and it has been shown that neglecting them could lead to inaccurate results, with the cosmology recovered through parameter estimation pipelines significantly biased with respect to the true underlying cosmology \citep{2015MNRAS.451L..80C,Tanidis:2019teo,Tanidis_mag,Martinelli:2021ahc,Lepori2021}.
+{These} various contributions can be significant at very large scales, which we define as {scales} corresponding to a wavenumber smaller than that at which the matter power spectrum {peaks} at the matter-radiation equality scale. {These} scales are effectively within reach of wide surveys such as \Euclid, and it has been shown that neglecting them could lead to inaccurate results. {The cosmology that is} recovered through parameter estimation pipelines {might be} significantly biased with respect to the true underlying cosmology \citep{2015MNRAS.451L..80C,Tanidis:2019teo,Tanidis_mag,Martinelli:2021ahc,Lepori2021}.

-In this work, we focus on one of the most important effects, namely redshift-space distortion (RSD), and we aim at specifically quantifying its impact on the expected results of the \Euclid wide survey.
-The effect of the linear RSD on the angular clustering is not new and has been thoroughly studied in the literature the past years \citep{Fisher1993, Heaven1995, Padmanabhan, Blake, Nock,Crocce, Balaguera-Antolinez2018,Tanidis:2019teo}.
-They have also been included in the Dark Energy Survey \citep[DES,][]{thedarkenergysurveycollaboration2005dark} 3$\times$2pt data analysis for Y3 in the configuration space \citep{Abbott21}, though they were initially neglected in the Y1 analysis for the galaxy clustering in the configuration and harmonic space \citep{Elvin-Poole:2017xsf, Andrade-Oliveira2021}.
-Here, we apply the approach of \citet{Tanidis:2019teo}, where the linear RSD contribution to GC harmonic-space power spectra is obtained within the Limber approximation, and examine it in the \Euclid wide survey.
-This allows us to perform the computation of the theoretical prediction at a reasonable speed, to use it for parameter estimation.
-Moreover, in this paper we shall focus on GCph only, not discussing GCsp at all.
-Therefore, hereafter we shall always refer to the GCph probe simply as GC.
+In this work, we focus on one of the most important effects, namely redshift-space distortion (RSD). {We also aim specifically to quantify} its impact on the expected results of the \Euclid wide survey.
+The effect of the linear RSD on the angular clustering is not new and has been thoroughly studied {before} \citep{Fisher1993, Heaven1995, Padmanabhan, Blake, Nock,Crocce, Balaguera-Antolinez2018,Tanidis:2019teo}. {The effects} have also been included in the Dark Energy Survey \citep[DES,][]{thedarkenergysurveycollaboration2005dark} 3$\times$2pt data analysis for Y3 in the configuration space \citep{Abbott21}, {although} they were initially neglected in the Y1 analysis for the GC in the configuration and harmonic space \citep{Elvin-Poole:2017xsf, Andrade-Oliveira2021}.
+Here, we apply the approach of \citet{Tanidis:2019teo}, where the linear RSD contribution to GC harmonic-space power spectra is obtained within the Limber approximation. {We examine this contribution to} the \Euclid wide survey.
+This allows us to {compute the} theoretical prediction at a reasonable speed {so that it can be used to estimate the parameters.} Moreover, {we only} focus on GCph {and do not} discuss GCsp at all. {We therefore} always refer to the GCph probe simply as GC {throughout}.